Vis

 How to get to Vis?
 1h30 crossing by catamaran from the port of Split.

-How to travel on the island ?
-Vis is very easy to navigate with its two unique routes: the coast road
+Getting around the island Vis is very easy to get around, with only two roads

-and the interior road.
-Only 10 km separate the 2 villages of the island, Komiza and Vis, with many hiking trails accessible to beginner walkers.
-Bicycle, car, scooter and boat rental companies are in the port of Vis.
+(the coast road and the inland road).
+Only 10 km separate the island’s 2 villages, Komiza and Vis, with numerous hiking trails accessible to beginners.
+Numerous bike, car, scooter and boat rental companies are otherwise located at Vis harbor.

 How to travel on the island ?
 Vis is very easy to navigate with its two unique routes (coast route and inland route).
 Only 10 km separate the 2 villages of the island, Komiza and Vis, with many hiking trails accessible to beginner walkers.
 Many bicycle, car, scooter and boat rental companies are otherwise in the port of Vis.